Marching 100

-The Marching 100 is the official name of the marching band at Florida A&M University (FAMU) in Tallahassee, Florida.
-Since its inception, the band has been credited for 30 innovative techniques which have become standard operating procedures for many high school and collegiate marching band programs.
+The marching band at Florida A&M University is commonly and widely known as the "Marching 100" or simply "The 100."
+Since its inception, the band has been credited with 30 innovative techniques that have become standard operating procedures for many high school and collegiate marching band programs.

 History

-The first band at FAMU was organized in 1892, under P.A.
-Van Weller.
-In 1946, William P. Foster became director of bands, starting with 16 members.
-Since then, the band has grown to over 440 members.
-The band has performed at the Super Bowl (on several occasions), the Summer Olympics, the inaugural parades for U.S. presidents Bill Clinton and Barack Obama, and was selected to be the official United States representative to the Bicentennial Celebration of the French Revolution in Paris, France.
+The first band at FAMU was organized in 1892, under Phillip Amos von Weller.
+In 1946, when William P. Foster was selected as director of bands, there were only 16 members.
+Since then, the band has grown to as many as over 400 members.
+The band has performed at the Super Bowl (on several occasions), the Summer Olympics, the inaugural parades for U.S. presidents Bill Clinton and Barack Obama, and was selected in 1989 as the official United States representative in the Bicentennial Celebration of the French Revolution in Paris, France.

-The band also featured as opening act for Louis Vuitton's men's fashion show in Louvre during 2022 Paris Fashion Week.
+The band has also been featured as the opening act for the Louis Vuitton's men's fashion show at the Louvre during the 2022 Paris Fashion Week.